winder1991/Springboard/README.md

 --mec-16.2.6-clustering-mini-project
 This is a mini project working with clustering algorithms from sklearn.
 It focuses on K-means, and explores visualization using PCA.
 Additionally, it explores the alogorithms like Spectral Clustering, DBSCAN, Affinity propagation and Agglomerative clustering.

+-- Capstone-Visualization
+This is the visualization step for capstone project.
+It explores the plot of building energy in a year It also investigated the relationship among humidity, temperature and energy.